-The process for pest risk assessment can be broadly divided into three interrelated steps:
+The process for pest risk assessment can be broadly divided into the incerrelated steps:

-- pest categorization - assessment of the probability of introduction and spread - assessment of potential economic consequences (including environmental impacts).
+- pest categorization - assessment of the probability of introduction and spre - assessment of potential economic consequences (slumg, s

-In most cases, these steps will be applied sequentially in a PRA but it is not essential to follow a particular sequence.
-Pest risk assessment needs to be only as complex as is technically justified by the circumstances.
-This standard allows a specific PRA to be judged against the principles of necessity, minimal impact, transparency, equivalence, risk analysis, managed risk and non-discrimination set out in ISPM 1:1993.
+In most cases, these steps will be applied sequence in UPRA but it is not essential to follow a particular sequence.
+Pest risk assessment nods to be on as cataplex as is technically justified by the circumstances.
+This standard allows a specific PRA to be judged against the principles of necessity, minimal impact, transparency, equivalance, ask analysis managed risk and non-discrimination set out in ISPM 1:1993.

-S2 For LMOs, from this point forward in PRA, it is assumed that the LMO is being assessed as a pest, and therefore "LMO" refers to an LMO that is a potential quarantine pest due to new or altered characteristics or properties resulting from the genetic modification.
-The risk assessment should be carried out on a case-by-case basis.
-LMOs that have pest characteristics unrelated to the genetic modification should be assessed using the normal procedures.
+S2 For LMOs, from this point f A, it is assumed that the LMO is being assessed as a pest, ward in F MO hat is a potential quarantine pest due to new or altered and therefore "LMO" ref to he genetic modification.
+The risk assessment should be characteristics or prope es resulting h basis.
+LMOs that have pest characteristics unrelated to the genetic carried out on a ca by-cas ed using the normal procedures. modification should asse

-2.1 Pest categorization
+2.1 Pest change izath

-At the outset, it may not be clear which pest(s) identified in Stage 1 require a PRA.
-The categorization process examines for each pest whether the criteria in the definition for a quarantine pest are satisfied.
+At the ordet, it must not be char which pest(s) identified in Stage 1 require a PRA.
+The categorization process examine not call the state whether the criteria in the definition for a quarantine pest are satisfied.

-In the evaluation of a pathway associated with a commodity, a number of individual PRAs may be necessary for the various pests potentially associated with the pathway.
+In the evaluation of a pathway associated with a commodity, a number of individual PRAs may be necessary for the prious pests potentially associated with the pathway.
 The opportunity to eliminate an organism or organisms from consideration before in-depth examination is undertaken is a valuable characteristic of the categorization process.